caquino/redis-bash/README.md

 REDIS-BASH - Bash library to access Redis Databases
 ==========
 The library comes with two examples, one generic client and a pubsub demo.

-This library use only bash built-in commands and does not have any external dependencies.
+This library has no external dependencies, using only bash built-in commands.

-This library requires bash to be compiled with --enable-net-redirections to work.
+The only requirement is bash to have net redirections enabled.

 Using the client and the pubsub demo
 ----------------
 redis-bash-cli \<PARAMETERS\> \<COMMAND\> \<ARGUMENTS\>

 Parameters:
-	-h Host - Defaults localhost
+	-h Host - Defaults localhost.
-	-p Port - Defaults 6379
+	-p Port - Defaults 6379.
-	-n DB - Select the database DB
+	-n DB - Select the database DB.
-	-r N - Repeat command N times
+	-r N - Repeat command N times.

 redis-pubsub-test \<CHANNEL\>